 One of the easiest ways to get lost or injured is to end up hiking after dark.
 Most of us don’t mean to finish the trail in the dark, but stuff happens.
 You hike slower than you thought, the trail is harder than your thought, or you just spent waaaay too much time at the summit admiring the view.

 Make sure you pack spare batteries for your light too.
 If you get a USB rechargable headlamp like the Petzl Actik Core, you won’t have to worry about carrying AAAs.
-Instead you can just carry a power bank like the Goal Zero Flip 20 to act as a spare battery for your headlamp, phone, camera and any other USB rechargeable devices you are carrying.
+Instead you can just carry a power bank to act as a spare battery for your headlamp, phone, camera and any other USB rechargeable devices you are carrying.
 Just make sure you remember to pack the right cables!

 I also carry a small emergency light inside my first aid kit with my other emergency supplies.
 I use the Petzl e+LITE because it is tiny, weighs almost nothing and uses a watch battery that lasts for up to 10 years.
 It’s not incredibly bright, but on the couple of occasions I’ve had to use it in an emergency (or lend it to someone who forgot a light) it was definitely bright enough to hike with.